SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 The matches succeeds
 if the ``~=`` operator returns ``true``.
 By default, the ``~=`` operator compares two values of the same type using the ``==`` operator.
-It can also match an integer value with a range of integers in an ``Range`` object, as the following example shows:
+It can also match an integer value with a range of integers in a ``Range`` object, as the following example shows:

 .. testcode:: expression-pattern